marinasundstrom/YourBrand/Instructions.md

 dotnet run
 ```

-If you use VS Code, and you have the Restore Terminals extension installed, there will be a terminal for each service.
+Again, if you use VS Code, and you have the Restore Terminals extension installed, there will be a terminal for each service.
+Just add the ``--seed`` to the command.

 ### Important service